Khaledelhoseny/Classification-Activity/README.md

-# Classification-Activity
+# Classification-Activity .
-## This acticity checks if the word is (noun,verb.adgective or adverb)
+## This acticity checks if the word is (noun , verb , adgective or adverb) .

+## Installation :
+1. clone the repo